top of page

 Gender and the Large and Shiny Instruments (GALSI) is an initiative started in 2021 by percussionist Beth Higham-Edwards and horn-player Letty Stott to promote gender equality for instrumentalists.
 We were later joined by percussionist Rebecca Celebuski and run GALSI alongside our freelance careers.

 GALSI aims to address gender imbalances for instrumentalists.
 We play large instruments that have not traditionally been viewed as ‘feminine’ choices in recent historical times.
-This attitude continues to permeate through symphony orchestras and professional ensembles, with worryingly few jobs in brass and percussion held by women, evidenced by data collected in 2024 of full-time symphony orchestras and conservatoires in the UK
+This attitude continues to permeate through symphony orchestras and professional ensembles, with worryingly few jobs in brass and percussion held by women, evidenced by data we collected in 2024 of full-time symphony orchestras and conservatoires in the UK

 We are working towards achieving our aim for gender equality for instrumentalists through four routes: